-Articles should be written primarily from 2nd or 3rd person perspective.
-Minimize the use of I, me, my unless the type of piece calls for it such as responses from someone you are interviewing, or a testimonial about your personal experience, or a report on an event you attended.
+Articles should generally be written primarily from a second or third person perspective.
+There are exceptions of course, but generally speaking, minimize the use of I, me, and my.
+An exception to this guideline would be a piece that documents a an interview you conducted or a testimonial about your personal experience, or a report on an event you attended.

 Articles should be written in a tone and language that the general public would not find offensive.